Gi60s/openapi-enforcer/docs/components/schema.md

 ### Schema.prototype.deserialize

 Schema instances can deserialize values.
 Deserialization is the process of extracting a data structure from a scalar value.
-For example, the string `2000-01-01` as a date string would be deserialized to `new Date('2000-01-01')` which gives you a date object instaead of a date string.
+For example, the string `2000-01-01` as a date string would be deserialized to `new Date('2000-01-01')` which gives you a date object instead of a date string.

 Note that the deserialization process keeps validation to a minimum.
 It won't care if a decimal number was provided for an `integer` type, but it will care if `"hello"` is provided as an `integer`.